keithpitty/docs/rubyau/constitution.md

 #### 58 Notice of meetings

+1. Notice of each committee meeting must be given to each committee member no later than 7 days before the date of the meeting.

+2. Notice may be given of more than one committee meeting at the same time.

+3. The notice must state the date, time and place of the meeting.

-1. If a special committee meeting is convened, the Secretary must give Committee Members notice by way of email which must include the general nature of the business to be conducted.
+4. If a special committee meeting is convened, the Secretary must give Committee Members notice by way of email which must include the general nature of the business to be conducted.

-2. The only business that may be conducted at the meeting is the business for which the meeting is convened.
+5. The only business that may be conducted at the meeting is the business for which the meeting is convened.

 #### 59 Urgent meetings